The warm-up process before your fight

 MY PERSONAL EXPERIENCE

-I remember way back in my 4th muay thai fight when I let the lights and the intensity of the event get to me.
+I remember way back in my 4th Muay Thai fight when I let the lights and the intensity of the event get to me.
 The event was hosted by my home club, TKO Fighting Arts and it took place at Elements Nightclub.
 Big fancy spot lights directed at the ring, loud music, and an even louder hometown cheering your name - I let it all get to me.
 I went out guns blazing and gassed in the 3rd round.
 I was lucky enough to pull through with a victory but boy was I tired.
 Moral of the story?
 Embrace all the action, soak in the surroundings, and have fun with it but remember to keep everything in perspective.
 Train the way you fight, fight the way you train.

 Don’t make it out to be more than it ought to be.